kockie69/SquinkyVCV-main/docs/lfn.md

 Normally the base frequency has a range of 0.1 Hz to 2.0 Hz.
 But there is an additional option in the context menu: Extra Low Frequency.
 When extra low frequency is enabled, the range is 0.01 Hz to 0.2 Hz.

+We now also provide the option to select unipolar (0-10V) output instead of the standard -5 to 5V.
+Again this can be changed by going into the contect menu.

 Just right click on LFN's panel to open the context menu.
 Here is an image:

 ![Context Menu](./xlfn.png)